jkakar/octopress/source/_posts/2010-08-06-storm-0-dot-17-is-out-in-the-world.markdown

 detailed information about the changes along with links to the MD5 sum and GPG signature for the [tarball](http://edge.launchpad.net/storm/trunk/0.17/+download/storm-0.17.tar.bz2).
-I’ve also built official packages for Ubuntu users, available in the [Storm PPA](https://launchpad.net/~storm/+archive/ppa).
+I've also built official packages for Ubuntu users, available in the [Storm PPA](https://launchpad.net/~storm/+archive/ppa).

-We’re always interested in hearing about your experiences with Storm.
+We're always interested in hearing about your experiences with Storm.
 If you have comments or questions please feel free to hop into `#storm` on Freenode and talk to us, or post a message on the [mailing list](https://lists.canonical.com/mailman/listinfo/storm).